 Currently, she has been working on her family genealogy and enjoys reading Dutch history.
 Both of her grandmothers immigrated from the Netherlands to America with their families.
 Her ancestors hid Jews during the Holocaust and the Pennings family name is on the Wall of Honor in the Garden of the Righteous located in Yad Vashem in Jerusalem.

-David Zwart, Treasurer (2019).
+David Zwart, Treasurer and Membership Secretary (2023).
 I grew up in Sioux County, Iowa and graduated from Dordt College in 1999.
 I went west to California to teach middle school social studies in Visalia, California.
 While in the Central Valley of California, I completed a M.A. in history at Fresno State and wrote about the Dutch community in Hanford, California.
 I then continued my education at Western Michigan University where I received my Ph.D. in 2012 with a dissertation on Dutch American commemorations.
 After teaching at Dordt College for four years, I am currently assistant professor in the history department at Grand Valley State University in Allendale, Michigan where I mostly teach future history and social studies teachers how to get the next generation excited about studying the past.

-Mary Risseeuw, Newsletter (2019).
+Mary Risseeuw, Newsletter (2023).
 Mary has researched 19th & 20th century Dutch immigration to Wisconsin for over 25 years.
 She has lectured throughout the Midwest and the Netherlands on the subject.
 Some of her publications include: A Phoenix Sesquicentennial Tribute: 1847-1997 (1997); I end with my pen, but not with my heart: Dutch immigrant letters, memoirs and travel journals, Editor/Compiler, (2008).
 She hosted the 2011 AADAS conference in Wisconsin.
 She also organized and hosted the Dutch in Wisconsin Conference in 2008; the first Dutch studies conference to focus solely on Dutch immigration to Wisconsin.
 She is a past AADAS board member and previously was the Development Director at the Sheboygan County Historical Research Center.
 She has a B.S. from UW-Madison and M.A. & M.F.A. degrees from Northern Illinois University.